Financial Planning Process

 Personal financial planning can help you construct the foundation on which to build a secure financial future.
 Through six distinct steps in the financial planning process, financial planners help you:

-You will want to assess all relevant personal and financial data such as lists of assets and liabilities, tax returns, record of securities transactions, insurance policies, wills, trusts, pension plans, etc.
+At MFA, we will assess all relevant personal and financial data such as lists of assets and liabilities, tax returns, record of securities transactions, insurance policies, employee benefits, wills, trusts, pension plans, anything that touches your financial life.

-This will require you to identify both personal and financial goals and objectives for you and your family.
-Financial planners help you clarify personal and financial values and attitudes.
+We will work with you to identify both personal and financial goals and objectives for you and your family.
+We help you clarify personal and financial values and attitudes.
 These may include family financial planning issues like providing for your children’s college educations, supporting aging parents, or relieving immediate financial pressures that would help maintain your current lifestyle and provide for retirement.
 These considerations are as important as what is in your bank account in determining your best strategy.

 What is a Financial Plan?